drnic/searchcraft/README.md

 * ActiveRecord model mixin to allow `refresh!` of materialized view contents
 * Dumps `db/schema.rb` whenever materialized view is updated
 * Annotates models whenever materialized view is updated, if `annotate` gem is installed
+* Namespaced models/builders will use the full namesapce + classname for the materialized view name

 ## Development